MarcusAichmayr/elementary_vectors/README.md

 ## Description

-SageMath package for elementary vectors (circuits and cocircuits of a matrix)
+SageMath package for circuits of a matrix (elementary vectors)

 ## License